Plastic and Reconstructive Surgery Residency Training Program

 Clinical - Our educational program provides extensive exposure to the entire breadth of clinical plastic surgery.
 The Division of Plastic Surgery works with the Trauma Surgery Service, in cooperation with the Departments of Otolaryngology and Orthopedics, to provide coverage for all maxillofacial and hand trauma.
 In addition, our Division provides general and microsurgical reconstructive services for Orthopedic Trauma, Neurosurgery, Urology, Vascular Surgery, Cardiac Surgery, GI Surgery and Surgical Oncology.
 Plastic surgery faculty members perform pediatric, craniofacial, and complex burn reconstructions.
 In addition, we educate residents in a range of aesthetic plastic surgical procedures, including body contouring operations for patients who have lost significant weight following bariatric surgery.

 Didactic - Three one-hour conferences are held on a weekly basis.
 These include Plastic Surgery Grand Rounds, Case Conferences, and Friday didactic sessions.
 Grand round topics are varied, reflecting the scope of plastic surgery, and are given by UCD faculty, plastic surgery residents, guest lecturers, and visiting professors.
 Case conferences are presented by faculty and residents, often in a format similar to that of the Oral Boards.
-Friday’s didactic conferences are based on CoreQuest, a comprehensive two-year curriculum covering topics in plastic surgery, supplemented by Selected Readings in Plastic Surgery and topical In-Service questions.
+Friday’s didactic conferences are based on the Plastic Surgery Education Network, a comprehensive curriculum covering the topics of plastic surgery, supplemented by Selected Readings in Plastic Surgery and topical In-Service questions.
 We have a monthly journal club where several articles from the latest issue of Plastic and Reconstructive Surgery are critically discussed.
 Morbidity and mortality conference meets monthly in conjunction with the Department of Surgery.
 A yearly Donald P. Hause Memorial Lecture features a prominent visiting professor who augments the education of our residents, faculty, and community plastic surgeons.

 Residents rotate through five clinical services during their two or three years of plastic surgery residency.
 The majority of time is spent on the University Service where the more complex reconstructions and aesthetic surgery is performed.
 The Shriners Hospital Service provides more in-depth experience with burn reconstruction and pediatric plastic surgery.
 During the Kaiser rotation, each plastic surgery resident has an opportunity to learn management of benign and malignant skin neoplasms as well as breast reconstruction in a managed care setting.
 The Hand Service gives residents concentrated exposure to the principles and practice of hand surgery with an emphasis on complex congential, neurologic and arthritic hand problems.
 Additional experience in managing hand problems, skin neoplasms, and patients requiring other oncologic reconstructions is found at the VA Hospital.